-Before the pandemic, the City already supported many homeless shelters.
-During the pandemic, these sites could not safely shelter as many people as they did originally.
-In fact, COVID reduced the system’s capacity by about 70%.
+Before the pandemic, the City already funded many homeless shelters.
+After the pandemic started, these sites could only safely shelter about half as many people.

-The City implemented life-saving and effective changes to keep guests safe during the pandemic.
-These changes:
+The City implemented life-saving changes to keep guests safe during the pandemic.
+These changes included:

-- Opened new emergency hotels, trailers, and shelters for the COVID-19 Alternative Shelter Program
+Opened new emergency hotels, trailers, shelters, and Safe Sleep sites for the COVID-19 Alternative Shelter Program.

-The City's shelter system helps people experiencing homelessness by providing a temporary place to stay indoors and access resources.
+The City's shelter system helps people experiencing homelessness by providing a temporary place to stay, seek housing, and access resources.
 Shelters are temporary; housing is permanent.

-The City operates many shelters for adults, youth, and families.
+The City operates shelters for adults, youth, and families with children.
 Some have private rooms, but most are congregate.
 Congregate sites have shared living spaces.

 The City was able to keep some existing congregate shelters open.
-To do so, they had to meet COVID-19 safety standards:
+To do so, we had to meet COVID-19 safety standards, including:

-To meet the social distance standard, fewer spaces were available.
+To meet the social distancing standard, fewer shelter spaces were available.
 The City had to stop taking new guests and move some guests to other shelters.
-The shelter could also not take in new guests if there was a testing event or suspicion of a positive COVID-19 case.
+The shelter could also not take new guests if there were multiple positive COVID-19 cases at the facility

-To shelter as many guests as possible, the City also opened new emergency sites.
-These are called Shelter-in-Place and Isolation & Quarantine Sites.
-Visit the Alternative Shelter Program page here to learn more.
+To shelter as many guests as possible, the City opened emergency sites in 2020.
+These sites are called Shelter-in-Place, Isolation & Quarantine, and Safe Sleep Sites.
+Visit the Alternative Shelter Program page to learn more.

 The City is committed to providing temporary shelter to those in need.

-These goals are proposed as a part of Mayor London N. Breed's Homeless Recovery and Housing Expansion Plan.
-Learn more about the Plan and goals A through D here.
+These goals are proposed as a part of Mayor London N. Breed's Homelessness Recovery and Housing Expansion Plan.

 Goal E: Reach 2,100 beds in the congregate shelter system by June 2022

-This goal aims to re-open many beds that were closed during the pandemic.
-It also proposes to add new beds that were not available before the pandemic.
+The City is reopening many beds that closed during the pandemic.
+The goal also proposes to add new beds that were not available before the pandemic.

 The Plan proposed adding new beds by opening two new Navigation Center programs:

-- Lower Polk Transitional-Aged Youth (TAY) Navigation Center
+Lower Polk Transitional Age Youth (TAY) Navigation Center

-The City opened them in 2021.
-These two had added a total of 159 beds by February 2021.
-When it is safe to do so, they will open a total of 278 beds.
+The City opened these sites in 2021.
+These two programs added a total of 159 beds by February 2021.
+When it is safe to do so, they will provide a total of 278 beds.

 Current shelter guest data

-The dashboard below shows the current total of guests in the shelter system.
-It also shows the “occupancy” and “capacity” of the system.
+- The dashboard below shows the current total of guests in the shelter system.
+Guests include adults, families, minors, and youth between 18 and 24.
+The dashboard also shows the capacity of the shelter system and occupancy rate.

-- The capacity of the system is the total of all congregate shelter beds plus all building units
+The capacity of the system is the total of all congregate, semi-congregate, non-congregate and seasonal shelter beds.

-- The occupancy in the system is the total of all occupied beds and units
+The occupancy rate in the system is the percent of all beds that are occupied.

 Read the data notes for more information.